aboorde/ghin-stats/documentation/02-implementation/MIGRATION_GUIDE.md

 ## Overview

-This guide covers the secure data migration system for assigning ownership of existing GHIN golf data to users.
+This guide covers the secure data migration system for assigning ownership of existing golf data to users.
 The system provides comprehensive tracking, rollback capabilities, and orphaned data management.

 ## Migration Components